-In year one, there is a lot to learn.
-Covering the 12 core elements of education and childcare, you build a solid foundation.
+In year one, there's a lot to learn The T level Education and Early Years Core year will see groups being taught together as the units are core to both pathways.
+Covering the 12 core elements of Education and Early Years, you build a solid foundation.
 This year of in-college lessons, workshops and sessions with expert tutors are truly comprehensive.
 Added to this will be your first work placement.
 This will be in a primary school.
-Back in the classroom you will look at; 1.
+Back in the classroom you will look at: 1.
 An overview of childcare and education from ages 0 to 19, including childcare, school and post-16.
 An introduction to education and childcare work, looking at roles, responsibilities and career opportunities.
 2. Child development from birth to 19, exploring early-years personal development, language and how carers can support children through transitions and significant life events.
 3. Understanding the early year's foundation framework (EYFF), the national curriculum, how to support children and young people's education and factors that affect this.
 4. Safeguarding, health and safety and wellbeing - all the statutory guidance and legal requirements as well as the importance of children and young people's emotional health and wellbeing.
 5. How children and young people's development affects verbal and non-verbal behaviour, and the strategies you can use to support behavioural development.
 6. An overview of national test assessments and assessors and why it's important to report on children and young people's progress.
 7. The basic principles of current equality and diversity practice and why we should promote diversity, equality and inclusion.
 8. Provision for children and young people with disabilities and special educational needs - think professionals and organisations involved with SEND, different models of disability, empowering children and young people and removing barriers.
 9. A range of aspects and strategies to support children and young people when English is an additional language.
 10. The importance of parents, families and carers and how to work with and support them.
 11. How to work collaboratively and establish effective relationships with agencies, services and professionals who support children, families and carers.
 12. The importance of continuing professional development, with models of reflection and feedback.
+In this first year, you will have the above tested through your employer-set project to show you've grasped the intricacies of this career path.